 Remember that the vagus nerve controls the “calm down” aspect of the parasympathetic nervous system?
 Stimulating it, then, kicks this calm-down response into gear, reducing stress, anxiety, depression, and the cortisol that accompany these conditions.
 In addition to alkalizing your pH, this is another way that deep breathing is excellent for your bone health.

 The bottom line is, stress is acidifying.
-The Osteoporosis Reversal Program did not overlook this fact, and you’ll find an entire chapter (Chapter 14) devoted to the issue of relaxation and stress reduction.
-As you learn how to relax your mind and body, it helps you to control your stress and cortisol levels.
+The Osteoporosis Reversal Program did not overlook this fact, and you’ll find an entire section devoted to relaxation and stress reduction.
+As you learn how to relax your mind and body, it helps you to reduce your stress and cortisol levels.

 The Osteoporosis Reversal Program includes 10 easy behavioral changes you can make that will have a noticeable impact on your sense of well-being and your bone health, as well as specific relaxation techniques you can employ every day to bring a sense of calm.